Project Length: 4 months

 How useful would it be?

 No User Research had been done to decide upon this idea.
-A PM had said she knew customers really wanted something like this.
+A PM had said she knew that customers really wanted something like this.

 I started with a sitemap and then began sketching screens.
 It was important that there was consistency between all three platforms in both functionality and design.